gilkeidar/ByteFrost/Assembler v2/Design/assembler handbook/Developer Reference/3_software_pipeline_overview.md

 }
 ```

-Due to the encapsulation of eaach pipeline stage's tasks in its corresponding
+Due to the encapsulation of each pipeline stage's tasks in its corresponding
 class' `run()` method, the `Assembler::run()` method is quite simple; its
 implementation is essentially as follows: